wso2/docs-is/en/docs/getting-started/quick-start-guide.md

 in WSO2 IS using the following factors:

 -   **First factor** : password
--   **Second factor** : Twitter
+-   **Second factor** : HARDWARE KEY

 Let's use the command-line to check the MFA functionality.

 ##### Configuring Multi-Factor Authentication

+First deploy the sample authenticator dependency and web application in
+    WSO2 IS.

+    1. Download the [org.wso2.carbon.identity.sample.extension.authenticators-5.7.0.jar](../../assets/attachments/org.wso2.carbon.identity.sample.extension.authenticators-5.7.0.jar) file and paste inside the
+        `              <IS_HOME>/repository/components/dropins             ` directory.

+    2. Download the [sample-auth.war](../../assets/attachments/sample-auth.war) file and paste it inside the `             <IS_HOME>/repository/deployment/server/webapps            `
+        folder.
+        This `             .war            ` file contains the WEB UI for the sample authenticators used in this tutorial.

-Follow the steps below to configure MFA on the Pickup Dispatch and Pickup Manager applications where Twitter is the second authentication factor.
+Follow the steps below to configure MFA on the Pickup Dispatch and Pickup Manager applications where HARDWARE KEY is the second authentication factor.

 !!! tip